“I hate hospitals,” Gran said beside me.

-He gave me one last lingering caress and then pulled away.
+He gave me one last lingering caress and then pulled away just enough to speak.
 “Are you in, Evans?”

 “I’m in,” I told him.

-His arm fell away from me and he stepped back.
-“Then pack a bag and let’s get the fuck out of here.”
+His arm fell from my waist as he stepped back.
+“Then pack a bag, and let’s get the fuck out of here.”

 I wanted to, God I wanted to, but I couldn’t leave town without knowing if there was a risk that Redding might get to Dr. Perez or Gran.
 I couldn’t ask him outright, not if Nick might overhear somehow – if he’d bugged this apartment, so help me God, I would find a way to make him regret it – so I spoke to Jakob like I had after finding out Liam bugged the van.